-Harry sighed for what seemed to be the millionth time that day.
-He looked up at the now darkening sky and looked around the playground that Harry was currently inhabiting.
+Sighing for what seemed to be the millionth time that day, Harry looked up at the now darkening sky and around the playground that he was currently inhabiting.
 Harry was an unusual boy for many reasons, but mostly for the fact that he had always hated the summer holidays more than any other time of the year.
-But he hated this dreaded holiday season more than ever.
-His godfather, Sirius Black had been killed at the Department of Mysteries at the end of Harry's 5th year at Hogwarts.
+But, he hated this particular holiday season more than ever.
+His godfather, Sirius Black, had been killed at the Department of Mysteries at the end of Harry's fifth year at Hogwarts.
 He knew that it was his fault that Sirius had been killed because of his 'love for playing the hero'.

-Because of the guilt that he carried around with him, he hadn't eaten very much, and as a result, he had become very skinny, as well as trying to stay awake until he couldn't hold his eyes open anymore.
-When he did doze off, his sleep had been interrupted by dreams of Sirius falling through the veil and what happened in the Department of Mysteries Harry had thought Sirius had been captured and tortured by Lord Voldemort and thus, had been foolish enough to try to rescue him.
-Because of this, Sirius had tried to come to his rescue and he had fallen through the veil after Bellatrix Lestrange's curse had pushed him through.
+Because of the guilt that he carried around with him, the teen hadn't eaten very much, and as a result had become very skinny.
+He developed the penchant for trying to stay awake until he couldn't hold his eyes open anymore.
+When he did doze off, his sleep had been interrupted by dreams of Sirius falling through the veil and the events that occured in the Department of Mysteries.
+Harry thought Sirius had been captured and tortured by Lord Voldemort and thus, had been foolish enough to try to rescue him.
+Because of this, Sirius had tried to come to his rescue and had fallen through the veil after Bellatrix Lestrange's curse had pushed him through.

 Harry got up out of the swing and walking the streets of Little Whinging.
-He had taken to traveling the streets, day and night.
-It was something to do get his mind off things.
+He had taken to traveling the streets to get his mind off things.
 When he wasn't strolling around Privet Drive he was in his room, trying to get some work done.
 He was also trying not to think about when he would have to go back to Grimmald Place, which was Sirius's house and headquarters to the Order of the Phoenix.

-He put his parchment inside his book and went downstairs.
-He tried to figure out what had gotten his uncle in such a mood.
+Harry put his parchment inside his book and went downstairs.
+As he slowly descended the stairs, the teen tried to figure out what had gotten his uncle in such a mood.
 He looked at the clock near the stairs: it was dinnertime.
-Harry sighed once again, knowing he would be fixing their dinner, and he would force down only a small amount of food.
+Harry sighed once again, knowing he would be fixing their dinner and would force down only a small amount of food himself.
 Harry walked into the kitchen where his aunt, uncle, and cousin were all standing.
 "Yes, Uncle Vernon," he said, in a monotone voice.

 "You are going to cook tonight, we gave you a night off last night.
 Cook the chicken and rice.
 Don't burn anything," his uncle said.
 He walked out before Harry could answer.
 His aunt was close to follow him.

 When the food was done, he set the table and put the food out.
 He walked into the next room and told his aunt and uncle that the food was ready.
-He went back into the kitchen and took a piece of chicken, though a small one, and walked back upstairs.
-Before he got all the way up, his uncle yelled up to him, "Did you send your letter to 'those people' today?"
+He went back into the kitchen and took a piece of chicken, albeit a small one, and walked back upstairs.
+Before he got all the way up, his uncle yelled up to him, "Did you send your letter to those people today?"

 Harry looked up at the sky; the stars were bright tonight.
-He turned around and looked at his door, he hadn't closed it, so he walked over and shut it.
-He walked over to his closet and started getting ready for bed.
+Walking over to his closet, the teen started getting ready for bed.
 Before lying down he looked at Hedwig's cage, which was empty.
-He wished that she was back.
+He wished that she was back from hunting.
 After all, she was the only creature in the house that could tolerate him.

 Harry was now lying in bed trying hard not to fall asleep by reading his potions book but it proved to be the wrong thing to read.
 He looked at the clock, it said 2:25am.
 He had to try to stay awake but he couldn't hold his eyes open anymore, and just before he drifted off he whispered, "I'm sorry, Sirius", and that was when the dreams began: